 Leaves: The needles are 4-sided, stiff, with blunt pointed tips and are the shortest of the spruces, usually less than 3 cm or 1/2 inch long, with fine pores (stomates) in the form of whitish lines on all surfaces, dark bluish-green in overall color which gives the common name of Black Spruce.
 They grow thinly over the branches and are attached with a short woody hairy projection (sterigmatas) similar to the White Spruce.

 Flowers: This species is monoecious (that is with both male and female flowers, but separated on the plant).
 Male flowers are red, turning to light brown at pollination time.
 The female flowers are found in the crown of the tree, are purple and upright.

 Seed: The fruit is an oval shaped cone, 1/2 to 1-1/2 inches long that is purple when young and dark brown at maturity which is about 3 months after pollination.
 Cones hang downward on a short curved stalk and are usually clustered in the crown of the tree.
 Cone scales are fan shaped, rigid with the tip usually irregularly toothed.
-They are the smallest of the spruces and mature in one season but remain partially closed and release the seeds over several seasons.
+They are the smallest of the spruces and mature in one season but remain partially closed and remain on the tree releasing the seeds over several seasons.
 It is estimated that 85% is released within 5 years.
 Cone production does not start until the tree is about 10 years old.

 Habitat: Black Spruce has a shallow spreading root system and is very susceptible to wind throw.
 Lower branches can root by the layering process.
 It grows in wet organic soils and in the far north in upland sites and is considered a climax species.
 Seedlings are shade tolerant but full sun is needed for regular growth.
 The tree is a host for the parasitic mistletoe, Arceuthobium pusillum, which causes a witch's broom growth.